parsokev/Graph_UI/README.md

 > [!NOTE]
 > The [build directory](./build) within the repo was intentionally left empty to provide expected location of build directory within the path represented above.
-> The repository tree should follow the below image (some directories arenot shown in image)
+> The repository tree should follow the below image (some directories are not shown in image)

 > ![Image of Hierarchy](./ui_images/rough-directory-tree.png)